volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 ---
-title: Regular expressions in JavaScript
+title: Regular Expressions In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: "Regular expression is a sequence of characters that define a search pattern that is used to find occurrences in text and/or replace them. "
 teaser: Regular expression is a sequence of characters that define a search